-NEST Desktop contains three columns with clear function.
-The left column shows the navigation to route pages.
-The center column renders the main content of the page, whereas the right column displays the controller content for the modification.
+The left column (1) shows the navigation to route pages.
+The center area (2) renders the main content of the page, whereas the right column (3) displays the controller for the modification of the content.

 Pages

 NEST Desktop has three router views (Project, Model, Settings).
 The icons buttons on the left side navigate to these views.